Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 47 of 5547.
-Question48.
-How many combinations of colloids solution possible based on physical state of dispersed phase and dispersion medium?
-Correct
+48. How many combinations of colloids solution possible based on physical state of dispersed phase and dispersion medium?

 There are eight different combinations possible.
 The combination of gas in gas is not possible because gas in gas always forms a true solution.